t2barna/portfolio/README.md

 # portfolio
-My projects from the university
+My projects from the university, unfortunately the documentations are in hungarian